justeattakeaway/pie/apps/pie-docs/src/components/text-input/code/code.md

 ```

 ## Types
-The text input accepts a variety of values for the `type` property that can be used to control input behaviour.
+The text input accepts various values for the `type` property, allowing control over input behavior.
 These are mostly standard HTML input types.
-For most use cases, the default type of `text` will be sufficient.
-It is important to note that setting a type of `number` will not guarantee preventing non-numeric characters from being entered.
-This is a browser behaviour and is the same for native HTML inputs.
-Some non-numeric characters that can be entered are `e`, `+`, `-`, and `.`.
+For most use cases, the default type of `text` will suffice.
+It is important to note that setting the type to `number` does not guarantee the prevention of non-numeric characters being entered.
+This behavior, which is consistent with native HTML inputs, allows some non-numeric characters such as `e`,`+`, `-`, and `.`.

-Whilst different types can affect the virtual keyboard on mobile devices, this can also be controlled using the `inputmode` property.
+While different types can influence the virtual keyboard on mobile devices, this can also be controlled using the `inputmode` property.

-If your application has specific formatting requirements and needs to control what characters can be entered by a user, or provide some form of auto formatting (such as adding spaces to a credit card number), you will need to handle this in your application code.
-You can listen to the `input` and `change` events emitted by the text input component to handle this.
+If your application requires specific formatting and needs to control which characters can be entered, or if you need to provide auto-formatting (such as adding spaces to a credit card number), you will need to handle this in your application code.
+You can listen to the `input` and `change` events emitted by the text input component to manage these requirements.

 ## Slots usage

 You can provide icons or text to sit before or after the input value.
-If using the `leadingText` or `trailingText` slots, wrap the text in a `<span>` and do not add more than 2-3 characters at most.
-Do not use `leadingText` with `leadingIcon` or `trailingText` with `trailingIcon` at the same time.
+When using the `leadingText` or `trailingText` slots, wrap the text in a `<span>` and limit it to 2-3 characters at most.
+Do not use `leadingText` with `leadingIcon` or `trailingText` with `trailingIcon` simultaneously.

-When providing icons to the `leadingIcon` or `trailingIcon` slots, ensure you are using the icon components from our web component [icon library](https://www.npmjs.com/package/@justeattakeaway/pie-icons-webc).
-Any other icons are not guaranteed to work, nor will they be supported.
+For icons in the `leadingIcon` or `trailingIcon` slots, ensure you use the icon components from our web component [icon library](https://www.npmjs.com/package/@justeattakeaway/pie-icons-webc).
+Other icons are not guaranteed to work and will not be supported.

 #### HTML
 ```html